-From the Dublin Evening Post, 22 June 1824, a story of young love’s triumph over parental opposition:
+From the Dublin Evening Post, 22 June 1824, a story of young love’s struggle against parental opposition:

-“Mr Sheil… moved for a Habeas Corpus against William Ormsby, the Marshal of the Four Courts, commanding him to bring up the body of his daughter, Jane Ormsby.
+“Mr Sheil… moved for a Habeas Corpus against William Ormsby, the Marshal of the Four Courts Marshalsea, commanding him to bring up the body of his daughter, Jane Ormsby.

 Mr Sheil said, that he moved upon the affidavit of Nicholas William Whyte, which stated, that he became acquainted with Miss Ormsby, about fourteen months ago, at Booterstown, and was introduced to her father and mother, who received his visits.
 Miss Ormsby formed an attachment for Mr Whyte, and entered into a contract of marriage.